EYBlockchain/nightfall_4_CE/doc/nf_4.md

 3. Withdraw: This is a special case of a Transfer but, rather than output commitments being created, suffienct funds are de-escrowed for the recipient to withdraw the amount they are being paid from the Nightfall contract.

+*Note that all of these transactions expect a `X-Request-ID` header to be provided in UUID v4 format, and will fail with a bad request if this is not provided.
+The value of this header will be reported in log messages and returned with the response.*

 The API for these requests is described in detail later on.

 `proposer`s also require a certificate.
 Once validated, they have to register with the RoundRobin smart contract, via the ProposerManager interface.
 The `proposer`s take turns in a round-robin (other patterns are possible by replacing the contract that implements ProposerManager) to make Layer 2 blocks.
 The proposers receive transactions, either via their `transaction` endpoint directly from a `client` or, in the case of deposit transactions, from the Nightfall contract.
 Once a `proposer` has sufficient `client` transations to create a Layer 2 block (64 transactions, currently, but any power of 4 is acceptable) and it is the active `proposer` in the round-robin, it will compute a rollup-proof which, when validated on-chain simultaneously proves all of the client transaction proofs.
 When incorporating a deposit transaction, the proposer also computes the deposit proof.
 This is because the Layer 2 block containing the deposit needs to be known to compute the proof, preventing the `client` from computing it in advance.